 Once LEAs receive the student score reports, they have 20 days to distribute the reports to parents, in accordance with Title 5 of the California Code of Regulations, Section 863.

 Where can parents find more information about their children's scores?

-Coming soon is a Smarter Balanced Web site , to help parents understand their child’s score report and the progress their child is toward graduating ready for college and career.
+See the Smarter Balanced website , for help to understand their child’s score report and learn how to track their child's progress toward graduating ready for college and career.

 When will the state post its official results?

 The state will publicly release statewide results for the 2015–16 school year after all testing has been completed and all results have been tabulated.
 The 2014–15 results are posted on the CDE’s CAASPP Reporting web page.

 Yes.
 The California Department of Education takes the privacy of student records very seriously.
 No new data is being collected because of the change from one test to another.
 All student scores and other confidential data are stored securely, monitored against intrusion, and accessible only to those with legitimate educational purposes and credentials.

 What happens if too few students participate in testing?

 California has scaled back the use of standardized assessments, and currently only tests in the grades and subjects required by federal law.
 The federal government requires a 95 percent participation rate, and may withhold funding to states where too few students participate, though no state has actually lost funding so far.
 States are also required to use test participation as one component of local school accountability, but no determination about consequences has been made.
 Last year, more than 97 percent of eligible students took part in CAASPP.